Chopped 'n' Skrewed

-"Chopped 'n' Skrewed" is the second single released from R&B singer-songwriter T-Pain's third album, Thr33 Ringz.
+"Chopped 'n' Skrewed" is the second single from American singer T-Pain's third album, Three Ringz.
 The song features American rapper Ludacris.
 It was first released on the Canadian iTunes on September 22, 2008, the same day the song was also added to T-Pain's MySpace.
 It was released in the US on iTunes on September 30.

 The official remix features American singer R. Kelly.

 Background

 The song has a futuristic beat and creates different scenarios about men being misled and blown off by women.
 The title and style of the song refers to the chopped and screwed genre of music created in Texas.
 It also features the autotune feature to produce its static and powerful beat.

 T-Pain performed the song on Saturday Night Live on November 22, 2008 with Ludacris, along with "One More Drink".
 At the 2008 BET Hip-Hop Awards, T-Pain and Ludacris performed the song along with Lil Wayne.
 The instrumental of the song was used in a commercial bumper on Adult Swim, which T-Pain is associated with.